Inventory of Henry VIII: Manuscripts

 The three original manuscripts of the Inventory are; Society of Antiquaries MS 129A & B, and a duplicate copy at British Library Additional MS 46348; and British Library Harley MS 1419A & B. BL Add.
 MS 46348 was used in the Tower of London after the inventory was compiled to track changes in the royal collections and contains later annotations.

 These manuscripts were edited and published in full for the first time in 1998.
 The published transcription allotted each item an index number to facilitate further study.
 The team of editors provided a thematic index of generic headings in alphabetical order.
 Within the index many heading provide short glossaries.
 This indexing solution to the large number of royal possessions has itself a helpful introduction running to three and half pages.

 Another manuscript lists the ships of Henry VIII's navy; the three Anthony Rolls are kept by Magdalene College, Cambridge, and the British Library, and were published in 2000.
 Partial details of the royal library and other separate inventories of the King's books were also published in 2000.
 The comparable and shorter inventories of James V of Scotland and Mary, Queen of Scots were published in 1815, 1844, 1863 and 2004, from manuscripts in the National Archives of Scotland and British Library.

 The Whitehall Palace inventory of 1542

 Over 4000 objects at Whitehall Palace in the keeping of Sir Anthony Denny were recorded in 1542.
 This inventory survives in manuscript the National Archives at Kew, PRO E315/160 and PRO E101/472/2, and at the British Library, BL Lansdowne Rolls 14 & 15.
 The Whitehall inventory was published in 2004.

 Another inventory of 1542 lists wardrobe stuff including tapestries and cushions at Windsor Castle in the keeping of William Tildesley, with later notes up to 1562.

+Portraits

+Henry VIII had a collection of portraits including a portrait of King Arthur and one of Mary of Hungary, described as "a table of the Quene of Hungrie nowe Regent of Flaunders her hedde tiered in white".

+Henry VIII owned a "picture of Jacobe kinge of Scottes with an hawke on his fist".
+Another listing has the legend "Jacobus quartus Rex scotorum".
+The picture may have been the model for the portrait of James IV of Scotland painted by Daniël Mijtens.
+A lost picture of a "woman having a monkey on her hand" framed with a yellow and white silk curtain may have been the inspiration for the portrait of Margaret Tudor with a common marmoset painted by Mijtens.

+A portrait of Arthur, Prince of Wales showed him wearing a "red cap with a brooch upon it, and a collar of red and white roses".
+A portrait of Lady Margaret Beaufort, Countess of Richmond, had a curtain of yellow and white sarcenet paned together.